 This chapter gives you background information on changing settings for the protocols used to perform Feature Extraction.
 The Feature Extraction protocols contain the parameter values for the algorithms that you specify for each step of the Feature Extraction process.

-See Chapter 1 in the Feature Extraction 12.1 Reference Guide for a listing of the default settings and parameter values for the protocols shipped with the program.
+See Chapter 1 in the Agilent Feature Extraction for CytoGenomics Reference Guide for a listing of the default settings and parameter values for the protocols shipped with the software.